Explorers (film): Possible remake

 According to The Hollywood Reporter in 2014, Paramount was developing a remake of Explorers through their now defunct low-budget label Insurge Pictures written by Geoff Moore and Dave Posamentier and produced by Josh Appelbaum and Andre Nemec.
 The remake was said to be similar in tone to the Michael Bay–produced Project Almanac.
-Deadline report that Cary Fukunaga and David Lowery are working on the pilot for a new adaptation of the film.
+As of 2018, Cary Fukunaga and David Lowery were reportedly working on the pilot for a new adaptation of the film.